pingcap/docs-cn/grafana-overview-dashboard.md

 If you use TiUP to deploy the TiDB cluster, the monitoring system (Prometheus & Grafana) is deployed at the same time.
 For more information, see [TiDB Monitoring Framework Overview](/tidb-monitoring-framework.md).

-The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, Node\_exporter, Disk Performance, and so on.
+The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, Node\_exporter, Disk Performance, Performance\_overview, and so on.
 A lot of metrics are there to help you diagnose.

 For routine operations, you can get an overview of the component (PD, TiDB, TiKV) status and the entire cluster from the Overview dashboard, where the key metrics are displayed.
 This document provides a detailed description of these key metrics.